alpha-xone/xbbg/js-xbbg/README.md

 # or
 bun add @xbbg/core
 ```

+`@xbbg/core` targets Node.js 24+ server runtimes.
+It is not a browser package and still requires a local Bloomberg runtime at execution time.

 `@xbbg/core` uses optional dependencies to load a packaged native `napi_xbbg.node` addon for supported targets: